Each year, the Country Music Hall of Fame names a new class of inductees to join its ...

 After much anticipation, the Hall of Fame announced its 2017 class of inductees on Wednesday (April 5).
 Current Hall of Fame member and country icon Vince Gill was given the honor of revealing the inductees in the three categories: Veterans Era Artist, Modern Era Artist, and Songwriter.

 Gill announced the inductee in the Veterans Era category first.
 He spoke of the man’s great talent as a guitarist, saying he “sure inspired the way I play.”
 He also spoke of his many hit songs, including “When You’re Hot, You’re Hot,” “Amos Moses,” and “The Bird.”
-After all of the buildup, Gill was happy the reveal that the Veterans Era inductee was the late Jerry Reed.
+After all of the buildup, Gill was happy to reveal that the Veterans Era inductee was the late Jerry Reed.

 Reed’s daughters Lottie and Seidina spoke on their father’s behalf, expressing how much he would have treasured the honor of being inducted into the Hall of Fame.
 “It’s really just now hitting me what is happening here…if dad were here he would be so humbled and so grateful, because music was his life,” said Lottie.